tanghao-xiaomi/docs/CONTRIBUTING.md

     git rebase upstream/dev
     ```

-2. Git may show some conflicts when it cannot merge, such as `conflict.cpp`, you need to manually modify the file to resolve the conflict and mark it as resolved after resolution
+2. Git may show conflicts when it can't merge, e.g. “conflict.cpp”.
+You need to modify the file manually to resolve the conflict, and mark it as resolved afterwards

     ```Bash
     git add conflict.cpp
     ```

-3. You can continue the rebase by the following ways
+3. Continue rebasing with:

     ```Bash
     git rebase --continue